Jump to: Books and Journals | Borrowing |eResources | DVDs and CDs | Other Items

 - Anatomical Models: The Library has 17 half-skeletons, 17 skulls and a model ear for the use of medical students.
 These may be borrowed for the academic year or the long vacation.
 There are also 2 model brains for the use of medical students.
 These may be borrowed for library use only on a one day loan basis, seven days a week, throughout the year.
 Please see staff at the Entrance Desk for details.

-- Book Rests: There are a number of wooden book rests available to borrow from Issue Desk for use in the library on a short term, one day loan.
+- Book Rests: There are a number of wooden book rests available to use in the library; there are also some which can be borrowed..

 - Naxos Music Library: this is now available to all Cambridge University members both on and off campus.
-It can be accessed at Cambridge Libraries A-Z of eresources. and via the
+It can be accessed at this link and via the Cambridge Libraries A-Z of eresources.

 - Board games: a selection of games to borrow.
 Find them in the Catalogue Room; borrow them from the Entrance Desk.